Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A Hero is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles."
+> "Success in any endeavor depends on the degree to which it is an expression of your true self. "
-> — **Christopher Reeve**
+> — **Ralph Marston**

 ---